 Las Vegas is in desperate need of a mass transit overhaul.
 Currently, there is no option outside of bus service that connects all major destinations to include the airport, Strip, Downtown, Allegiant Stadium, and the convention center.
-In a city with 40 million plus visitors annually, the fact that overpriced cabs and ride share services are the only option to get somewhere quickly (depending on traffic) is a bit absurd.
+In a city with 40 million-plus visitors annually, the fact that overpriced cabs and rideshare services are the only options to get somewhere quickly (depending on traffic) is a bit absurd.

 It’s time to give visitors and locals alike a faster, holistic mass transit option that will positively impact traffic along the resort corridor and give an alternative option to bus service which is viewed as inefficient by many.